Chart Color Schemes

 The level of cultural diversity witnessed in Gray was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gray was found to be more culturally diverse than most local markets, with 24.1% of its population born overseas and 19.9% speaking a language other than English at home.
-Christianity is the dominant religion in Gray, making up 40.6% of its population.
-Buddhism stands out as overrepresented, comprising 3.3%, compared to the Greater Darwin average of also 3.3%.
+Gray is more culturally diverse than the vast majority of local markets, with 24.1% of its population born overseas and 19.9% speaking a language other than English at home.
+The main religion in Gray is Christianity, which makes up 40.6% of people.
+However, the most apparent overrepresentation is in Buddhism, which comprises 3.3% of the population, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity